A Missouri farm with a barn and animals, subject to state farm animal regulations.

 Missouri takes animal health seriously to prevent the spread of costly and dangerous diseases.
 The state’s Animal Health Division, led by the state veterinarian, is in charge of this effort.
 This division manages programs for disease control, eradication, and testing for all kinds of livestock.
 Their work is crucial for maintaining the health of Missouri’s animal populations.
 By establishing strong standards and conducting thorough testing, the state helps protect both individual farms and the broader agricultural community from the devastating impact of widespread animal diseases.

-Required Veterinary Care and Inspections
+What Veterinary Care and Inspections Are Required?

 Before moving most livestock into Missouri, you’ll need to plan a visit with your veterinarian.
 The state requires that most animals have an official health certificate, also known as a Certificate of Veterinary Inspection (CVI), before entering.
 This isn’t something you can get weeks in advance; the certificate must be issued by an accredited veterinarian within 30 days of the animal’s move.
 This timeframe ensures the animal’s health status is current right before transport.
 This simple step is one of the most important ways the state keeps its livestock populations safe from imported illnesses.